Jonas Fjeldberg: FC Cincinnati

 On 21 January 2021, Fjeldberg was selected 54th overall in the 2021 MLS SuperDraft by FC Cincinnati.
 He then returned to Dayton to complete the 2020–21 season, before signing a one-year deal with the club on 20 May 2021.

 Following the 2021 season, Cincinnati declined their contract option on Fjeldberg.

 Rio Grande Valley FC (loan)

 On 30 August 2021, Fjeldberg was loaned to USL Championship side Rio Grande Valley FC.
 He made his debut on 25 September 2021, scoring the winning goal in a 3–2 win over Atlanta United 2.

 Indy Eleven

 On 11 February 2022, it was announced that Fjeldberg has joined USL Championship side Indy Eleven ahead of their 2022 season.

 Rio Grande Valley FC (loan)

 Fjeldberg was again loaned to RGV on 25 July 2022, for the remainder of the 2022 USL Championship season.
 Rio Grande Valley sent centerback Jesús Vázquez to Indy in return.

+Colorado Springs Switchbacks

+On 12 May 2023, Fjeldberg was involved in a swap deal with Colorado Springs Switchbacks in exchange for Macauley King.